The Debt CeilingBy

 At least one thing is clear about the debt ceiling: It hasn’t restrained the federal debt.
 That’s in the hands of Congress when it sets levels of taxation and spending, then borrows money when it runs a deficit.
 Raising the debt ceiling simply lets the government pay for things it has already decided to buy.
 As a result, some budget experts and commentators want to abolish it, arguing that the congressional battles cost taxpayers money by increasing economic uncertainty, among other problems.
 Debt-limit supporters say opponents overstate the potential harm and that using it to bargain for spending cuts serves the public interest at a time of historically high debt levels.

 - A U.S. Debt Clock displays an up-to-the-second ticker on the national debt and many other fast-moving statistics.

-- The Congressional Research Service prepared an exhaustive report on the debt ceiling in September.
+- The Congressional Research Service follows debt ceiling votes and limits.

-- The Committee for a Responsible Federal Budget aggregates news, documents and other resources in a “Debt Ceiling Watch.”
+- The Committee for a Responsible Federal Budget aggregates news, documents and other resources on the debt ceiling.

 - The Atlantic traced the history of U.S. debt back to 1790.